CRISES-URV/eVerification-2/README.md

 This libraries implement the protocol described in the paper described above.

-In the `EXTENDEDPAPER.PDF`, you can find a description of an execution example.
+In the `extendedpaper.pdf`, you can find a description of an execution example.

 License
 -------